SUCCESS WITH VOICE

 - Understand the technology and the human context.
 Skill platforms evolve, and the voice interaction should not be tied exclusively to a particular device (like the Echo).
 Instead, think about the multiple contexts where a conversational experience might be possible.

 - Design for voice first.
-A lot of voice enabled devices also support screens or companion apps, we always ensure that the experience is fully functioning without relying on visual prompts.
+A lot of voice enabled devices also support screens or companion apps; we always ensure that the experience is complete without relying on visual prompts.

 Practical considerations to ensure success for your voice skill: